 The Nature of Technological Progress

-Or, The Dualism of Technology.
+The Dualism of Technology

 This entry is Part 3 of the Exponential series.
 In Part 2, I discussed how technology (or more fundamentally, information) grows exponentially.
 Here I discuss how technology is best understood as a neutral force.
+These ideas will connect with many of Bruno Latour‘s.

 “Technology has always been a double edged sword, bringing us longer and healthier life spans, freedom from physical and mental drudgery, and many new creative possibilities on the one hand, while introducing new and salient dangers on the other.
 We still live today with sufficient nuclear weapons (not all of which appear to be well accounted for) to end all mammalian life on the planet.
 Bioengineering is in the early stages of enormous strides in reversing disease and aging processes.
 However, the means and knowledge will soon exist in a routine college bioengineering lab (and already exists in more sophisticated labs) to create unfriendly pathogens more dangerous than nuclear weapons.
 As technology accelerates toward the Singularity, we will see the same intertwined potentials: a feast of creativity resulting from human intelligence expanded a trillion-fold combined with many grave new dangers.” – Peter Diamandis, Abundance: Why the Future is Better than you Think